TACC/abaco-docs/source/technical/messages.rst

 'yyyy-mm-dd hh + <number> <unit of time>'

 where the first part is the datetime when the first execution will happen, and the second part is the time increment for each subsequent execution.
+Cron also has an alias called ``now``, which lets you deploy the actor at the current UTC time.
+For example, if you created this schedule

+'now + 1 hour'

+the actor would execute at the current time, and then again during the next hour.

 ..
 Note::
   The highest granularity is the hour, and the units of time that can be used are hour, day, week, and month.